ADA-GWU/1-basics-of-pl-KananIsmayilov2002/README.md

 C++ array consumes 12 bytes of memory (3 integers of 4 bytes each).
 C++ vector consumes 24 bytes, more than the array, due to the overhead for dynamic resizing.

+## Conclusion:
+In both Python and C++, static data structures (tuple and array) use less memory than dynamic ones (list and vector), as dynamic structures reserve extra memory to allow future changes.
+Python lists and C++ vectors are more flexible but come at the cost of higher memory consumption compared to tuples and arrays.
+This experiment demonstrates that choosing between static and dynamic data structures involves a trade-off between memory efficiency and flexibility.

 # Task 4